mathewajk/LingTube/README.md

 3. If no, runs voice activity detection on each audio file to identify pauses/breath breaks vs. speech.
 4. Adds boundaries to a TextGrid per video to identify intervals of "speech" or "silence" and saves this TextGrid under the folder `chunked_audio/kor/textgrids/chunking`

-`python3 youspeak/2-chunk-audio.py voice -g kor -s`
+`python3 youspeak/2-chunk-audio.py -g kor -s`

 This call:
 1. Takes a group name and locates the group folder `kor` under the folder of scraped YouTube audio called `raw_audio`